 Always seek emergency medical attention for chest pain or

 other medical conditions similar to chest pain or angina. ...more »

 Treatment of angina begins with prevention.
 The damage done to the blood vessel of the body that lead to angina can often be prevented or controlled with prevention measures.
 They include regular exercise, not smoking, not drinking excessively, achieving and maintaining a healthy weight, and eating a heart-healthy well-balanced diet.
-Other risk factors, such as high cholesterol, ...more treatments »
+Other risk ...more treatments »